szermatt/visual-replace/docs/source/usage.rst

 -----

 .. index::
-   pair: hook; visual-replace-mode-hook
+   pair: hook; visual-replace-minibuffer-mode-hook
    pair: hook; visual-replace-functions
+   pair: variable; visual-replace-defaults-hook

-`visual-replace-mode-hook` is a normal hook that is run when entering the visual replace mode, so you can set things up just before Visual Replace starts.
+:code:`visual-replace-minibuffer-mode-hook` is a normal hook that is run when entering the visual replace mode, so you can set things up just before Visual Replace starts.

+:code:`visual-replace-defaults-hook` is a normal hook that is run when entering the visual replace mode with no initial match or replacement, so you can provide some default mode without interfering with :code:`visual-replace-from-isearch` or :code:`visual-replace-thing-at-point`.

-Functions in `visual-replace-functions` are called just before executing the replacement or just before building the previews.
+Functions in :code:`visual-replace-functions` are called just before executing the replacement or just before building the previews.
 They are passed a struct of type :code:`visual-replace-args`, which they can modify.
 You can use it to customize the behavior of the search or